-In ruby as we know, the ctor like concept is actually called initializers.
-Hence there is no really a constructor in ruby (perhaps i have not found even after googling for hours so far).
+In Ruby as we know, the ctor like concept is actually called initializers.
+Hence, there is not really a constructor in Ruby (perhaps I have not found it even after Googling for hours so far).

 def initialize(firstArgument, secondArgument)

 instance = Myclass.new("hello"," world")